dotd/CarND-Behavioral-Cloning-P3/writeup_template.md

 * Main.ipynb - the main code
 * final_movie.mp4 - movie to demonstrate the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+## Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of 5 convolution neural network layers with 5x5 filter sizes and depths between 24, 36, 48, 15, and 8 (model.py lines 67-73).
+Between these layers 2 maxpooling standard layers are given.

+Afterward, all connected layers are introduced (output dimensions of 150, 100, 50, 1) to mildly reduce the dimension to a regression layer (lines 76-79).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer (code line 66).

+#### Analysis and Process of Development
+I started with a much simpler networks.
+I've noticed in the test phase, as well in the simulator, that the driving of the car was too rough.
+Therefore, I've looked for a way to fit more accurately to the behavior that I want, in the cost at first of overfitting.
+I based the network part of it on the nVidia network (layers 1-3) and part on the classical LetNet (the rest of the network).

 ####2.
 Attempts to reduce overfitting in the model